Countably-categorical Boolean rings with distinguished ideals

-If $R$ is a Boolean ring with Stone space $X$, we identify $R$ with the ring of compact open subsets of $X$ under the Stone correspondence, whereby atoms of the Boolean ring correspond to isolated points of the Stone space. $R$ has an identity iff $X$ is compact, and is countable iff $X$ is second countable (i.e.\ the topology has a countable base of open sets).
+If $R$ is a Boolean ring with Stone space $X$, we identify $R$ with the ring of compact open subsets of $X$ under the Stone correspondence, whereby atoms of the Boolean ring correspond to isolated points of the Stone space. $R$ has a $1$ iff $X$ is compact, and is countable iff $X$ is second countable (i.e.\ the topology has a countable base of open sets); we use the term \emph{$\omega$-Stone space }to denote the Stone space of a countable Boolean ring.
 For $A\in R$, we write $(A)$ for the ideal $\{B\in R\mid B\subseteq A\}$.